 The exact pathogenesis is still unknown.
 Although generally observed in the context of HHT, PAVMs may also be idiopathic.
 Much rarer etiological causes include cavopulmonary surgical corrections of cyanotic congenital heart disease; gestational trophoblastic disease; and arteriovenous fistulae induced by trauma.

 Diagnosis is based on imaging demonstrating one or more AVMs usually located in the lower lobes of the lungs.
 Although PAVMs may be clearly visible on chest x-rays, many are not, even when clinically significant.
 Computed tomography (CT) is generally considered the gold-standard investigation for diagnosing PAVMs.
 AVMs can be isolated or multiple, unilateral or bilateral.
 'Simple' lesions consist of an aneurysmal venous sac communicating with a dilated feeding artery and draining vein.
 Other PAVMs are complex plexiform masses with multiple afferent and efferent vessels.
 Diffuse PAVMs are multiple small PAVMs affecting a single segment, or every segment of one or more lobes.
 Arterial partial pressure of oxygen (PaO2) and oxygen saturation (SaO2), are often low, and are inversely related to the size of the right to left shunt.
 Approximately 1/3 of patients demonstrate orthodeoxia, but platypnea is seldom observed.

 Differential diagnoses include pulmonary artery aneurysms, pulmonary varices, bronchoceles and vascular tumors.

-Genetic counseling focuses on the presence of hereditary haemorrhagic telangiectasia (HHT).
-Since HHT can be difficult to diagnose, and familial PAVMs are recognized in non-HHT families, screening of first degree relatives is common.
+Genetic counseling focuses on the presence of hereditary hemorrhagic telangiectasia (HHT).
+Since HHT can be difficult to diagnose, and familial PAVMs are recognized in non-HHT families, screening of first-degree relatives is common.

 Management and treatment